preetisawant/cloud-foundry/getting-started.md

 1. Open the CFEE instance where you want to install the Stratos console.
 2. Click **Install Stratos Console** on the overview page.
 The button is visible only to users with administrator or editor permissions to that CFEE instance.
 3. In the Install Stratos Console dialog, select an installation option.
-You can install the Stratos console application either on the CFEE control plane or in one of the cells.
+You can install the Stratos application either in a Cloud Foundry cell or in the Kubernetes cluster.
 Select a version of the Stratos console and the number of instances of the application to install.
-If you install the Stratos console app in a cell, you're prompted for the organization and space where to deploy the application.
+If you install the Stratos console app in a Cloud Foundry cell, you are prompted for the organization and space where to deploy the application.
 4. Click **Install**.

 The application takes about 5 minutes to install.
 Once installation is complete, a **Stratos Console** button appears in place of the _Install Stratos Console_ button on the overview page.
 The _Stratos Console_ button launches the console and is available to all users with access to the CFEE instance.
 Organization and space membership assignments may limit what a user can see and manage in the Stratos console.